outdegree/BH-PCMLAI-M17-App3/README.md

 ![alt text](images/lr_coef.png)

-After training a Decision Tree Classifier model following important features were identified:
+After training a Decision Tree Classifier model following insights and important features were identified:
 * Age plays most important role in this model.
 Where as in Logistic Regression it had minimal impact.
 * Like in Logistic Regression, socioeconomic factors seem to play also significant role in Decision Tree Classifier.
 * Strong employment and good Euribor interests rate are key attributes.